 Once you’ve completed the steps, activities will no longer sync to the cloud.

 Also, after disabling the sync option, you’ll still be able to use Timeline, but you’ll only be able to see the last four days of activities, instead of thirty days.
 In addition, your activities will no longer sync across devices, which means that you won’t be able to resume tasks on another computer.

-If you don’t see these settings, it’s likely because you’re not running Windows 10 version 1803 (Redstone 4).
+If you don’t see these settings, it’s likely because you’re not running Windows 10 version 1803 (April 2018 Update).
 This is an update expected to be available sometime in 2018.